rust-lang/rust/text/0000-kinds-of-allocators.md

 ## Variations on the `Allocator` API

+ * Should the allocator methods take `&self` or `self` rather than `&mut self`.

+   As noted during in the RFC comments, nearly every trait goes through a bit of an identity crisis in terms of deciding what kind of `self` parameter is appropriate.

+   The justification for `&mut self` is this:

+   * It does not restrict allocator implementors from making sharable allocators: to do so, just do `impl<'a> Allocator for &'a MySharedAlloc`, as illustrated in the `DumbBumpPool` example.

+   * `&mut self` is better than `&self` for simple allocators that are *not* sharable.
+     `&mut self` ensures that the allocation methods have exclusive access to the underlying allocator state, without resorting to a lock.
+(Another way of looking at it: It moves the onus of using a lock outward, to the allocator clients.)

+   * One might think that the points made above apply equally well to `self` (i.e., if you want to implement an allocator that wants to take itself via a `&mut`-reference when the methods take `self`, then do `impl<'a> Allocator for &'a mut MyUniqueAlloc`).

+     However, the problem with `self` is that if you want to use an allocator for *more than one* allocation, you will need to call `clone()` (or make the allocator parameter implement `Copy`).
+This means in practice all allocators will need to support `Clone` (and thus support sharing in general, as discussed in the [Allocators and lifetimes][lifetimes] section).

+     Put more simply, requiring that allocators implement `Clone` means that it will *not* be pratical to do
+     `impl<'a> Allocator for &'a mut MyUniqueAlloc`.

+     By using `&mut self` for the allocation methods, we can encode the expected use case of an *unshared* allocator that is used repeatedly in a linear fashion (e.g. vector that needs to reallocate its backing storage).

  * Should `Allocator::alloc` be safe instead of `unsafe fn`?

    * Clearly `fn dealloc` and `fn realloc` need to be `unsafe`, since